Earp Vendetta Ride: Cowboy suspects identified

 While Wyatt and James were traveling to Contention with Morgan's body, Coroner Dr. D.M.
 Mathew held an inquest into Morgan's death.
 During the Coroner's Inquest, Pete Spence's wife, Marietta Duarte, implicated her husband and four other men in Morgan's murder.
 She testified that along with her husband, Frank Stilwell, a man named "Fries" (later identified as Frederick Bode), and two Indians (later identified as Hank Swilling and Florentino Cruz) took part in the killing.
 She testified that four days before the shooting she and her mother were standing at Spence's house when Morgan walked by.
 "The Indian then started down the street, & got ahead of him to get a good look at him."
 She also stated that on the night of the shooting she and her mother heard the shots, and a few minutes later Stilwell and "Indian Charley" came into her home, followed shortly by Spence, Bode and the other Indian.

 Marietta Duarte recalled that the men were excited, and the next morning her husband threatened her with violence if she told what she knew.
 "Spence didn't tell me so, but I know he killed Morgan Earp", she said.
 Additional witnesses said they saw Frank Stilwell running from the scene.

 Like the gunfight three months earlier, Morgan's murder was national news.
 The Angeles Herald reported:

 The coroner's jury concluded that Spence, Stilwell, Fries, and "two half-breed Indians" were responsible for Morgan's murder.

 Suspects in jail

 Unknown to Wyatt, three of the Cowboys he sought were in Behan's jail.
 After the Coroner's Jury ended, Spence immediately turned himself in, protected in Behan's jail.
 On the day of the inquest, two of Behan's deputy sheriffs arrested two more suspects for other reasons.
 Cochise County Deputy Sheriff William Bell brought Indian Charlie from Charleston and placed him under arrest in the Tombstone jail for shooting a man in Charleston.
 Separately, Cochise County Deputy Sheriff Frank Hereford arrested "John Doe" Freeze[sic].
 They were all later released.

 Wyatt seeks revenge

 When Wyatt Earp learned of the judge's ruling, he felt he could not rely on the court system for justice.
 Stilwell had previously been acquitted of two homicides and a stage robbery, and in Wyatt Earp's opinion, he and other Cowboys had gotten away with murder again.
-Wyatt decided to take matters into his own hands—concluding that the only way to deal with Virgil's and Morgan's attackers, and the continued threat against the entire Earp family, was to kill the responsible Cowboys.